oyoclass/python3-doc/doc/extralibs/redis.md

     </p>
 </div>

 Congratulations!
-You're now ready to use your Redis cloud with Python3 Editor.
+You're now ready to use your Redis cloud with Python3 IDE.

 ### Examples